4 min read

 Laws vary from one state to the next, but we’ll use Illinois as an example.

 - A driver’s license is required to operate a golf cart on public roads.
+Translation: don’t let kids take the golf cart out for a spin around the neighborhood.

 - State minimum liability insurance is required.